-Professional GoalsHolders of Master’s degree in Electrical and Computer Engineering easily join the labor market, in large, small and medium-sized companies, for instance.
-There are career opportunities available in public and private companies in the areas of production, transports, electricity distribution and management, automation, robotics, mobile and fixed-line telecommunications, multimedia content distribution operators, electro mechatronic systems, microsystems, instrumentation, industrial maintenance, materials, design and audit, information systems, simulation, network management, database management, analyst programmer, design software, computer systems, etc., as well as in education and research.
+Professional GoalsEmployment opportunities are located in public and private companies in the areas of generation, transmission, distribution and power management, automation, robotics, mobile and fixed telecommunications, multimedia content distribution operators, electro-mechatronics systems, microsystems, instrumentation, industrial maintenance, materials, design and consultancy, information systems, simulation, network management, database management, programmer analyst, software design, computer systems, etc., as well as in the areas of education and research.

 Recognition of prior learning in formal contexts and of professional experience of the candidate is performed through special access regimes with specific evaluation procedures and criteria.

 Access to Further StudiesHolders of the MiEEC degree can apply for 3nd cycle of the Bologna Process , i.e. the doctoral program.

 - Integrated Master in Electrical and Computer Engineering